👁️ CPM Calculator

 How do I calculate effective CPM (eCPM)?

 eCPM = (Total Revenue ÷ Total Impressions) × 1,000.
-Publishers use eCPM to compare revenue across different ad types.
-Advertisers use it to compare campaign efficiency. eCPM = CPC × CTR × 1,000 = CPA × CVR × CTR × 1,000.
-Improving any of CTR, CVR, or CPA improves your eCPM.
+Publishers use eCPM to compare revenue across different ad types (AdSense, YouTube Partner Program, in-app ads, direct sales).
+Advertisers use it to compare campaign efficiency.
+Use the "Publisher eCPM" tab in this calculator to find your eCPM from your actual revenue and impressions served.

 Related Calculators